I’ve always said it – food is more than eating. It is a good lens, canvas for exploration of human behaviour and shared experience.

 It was in Cyprus Ekwensi’s pre civil war novel Jagua Nana (60s) too, I think.
 And Elechi Amadi’s post civil war novel, Estrangement (80s). https://t.co/djRxLJ3DSB

 The Potter’s Wheel by Vincent Chukwuemeka Ike which I have’t read ‘where Obuechina & his fellow househelps try to steal from the pot of jollof [sic] rice’

 Don’t forget scene in Chukwuemeka Ike’s The Potter’s Wheel where Obuechina & his fellow househelps try to steal from the pot of jollof rice

 I’d really like to thank Tobi for sharing her memorable Jollof moments from Purple Hibiscus

 In Purple Hibiscus, Jollof Rice is a constant and it seems to travel and coexist with every important and life changing moment.
 In both the good and bad times, Jollof Rice is present.
-This is similar to the existence of Jollof Rice is the Nigerian Society.
-Jollof is eaten at birthdays, naming ceremonies, burials, graduations and other occasions, unlike other meals that may be deemed or labelled happy or sad, Jollof seems to coexist in all spaces and at all times.
-There is never a bad time to eat Jollof.
+This is similar to the existence of Jollof Rice in Nigerian Society.
+Jollof is eaten at birthdays, naming ceremonies, burials, graduations and other occasions, unlike other meals that may be deemed or labelled happy or sad, Jollof seems to coexist in all spaces and at all times – there is never a bad time to eat Jollof.